hbarry89/Weather-Dashboard/README.md

 ---------------------------

-- User is presented with a blank page that his a search engine for weather.
+- User is presented with a blank page that has a search engine for weather.

 <img src="./demo-images/demo1.png" width="600" height="200">